godotengine/godot-docs/getting_started/workflow/best_practices/what_are_godot_classes.rst

 On the engine's side, every class defines a static ``_bind_methods()`` function that describes what C++ content it registers to the database and how.
-When you use the engine, you can extend the methods, properties, signals available from the ``ClassDB`` by attaching a :ref:`Script <class_Script>` to your node.
+When you use the engine, you can extend the methods, properties, and signals available from the ``ClassDB`` by attaching a :ref:`Script <class_Script>` to your node.

 Objects check their attached script before the database.
 This is why scripts can